Can you use Tor for Torrenting and skip the VPN? This is a common (and logical) question, considering Tor is similar to a VPN in a lot of ways.

 But don’t worry, there’s a much better alternative for anonymous torrents.
 Tor’s only advantage is it’s cost (free).
 But Tor is not the best tool for the job.
 Not even close.

-Tor is a free anticensorship tool, designed to help people around the world communicate safely and access content without restrictions.
-At it’s core is a series of encrypted proxies, which are routed randomly and layered like an onion.
-The theory is that if you tunnel your internet traffic through three or more encrypted proxies, the 1st layer will know your identity, the last layer will know your destination, but no one will be able to connect the two.
+Tor’s core feature is a network of encrypted proxies, which are routed randomly and layered like an onion.
+The theory beyond Tor’s onion routing is that if you tunnel your internet traffic through three or more encrypted proxies, the 1st layer will know your identity, the last layer will know your destination, but no one will be able to connect the two.

 All Tor proxy nodes are run by volunteers, and the entire network is based on a theory that all Tor node operators are trustworthy (which is unlikely).
 Even so, Tor is still highly secure, and anonymous.

-The tor network uses layers Socks proxies, so technically any app or software that can connect to a socks proxy can use Tor.
+The tor network uses layered SOCKS proxies, so technically any app or software that can connect to a socks proxy can use Tor.
 This includes things like Skype, Android, and most desktop torrent clients.

 This assessment may seem harsh, but let’s be honest – the volunteers that pledge their time, money, and bandwidth to Tor are doing it in an effort to make the world a better, safer place.
 Not to help you use uTorrent anonymously.